-As a member of SwissFoundations, we operate in line with the basic principles of the Swiss Foundation Code.
-We see it as our duty to use the funds entrusted to us in accordance with the aims of the foundation and in the most effective way possible.
+As a member of SwissFoundations, we operate in line with the principles of the Swiss Foundation Code for foundations.
+We consider it our duty to use the funds entrusted to us in accordance with the aims of the foundation and as effectively as possible.

 Building up local skills and expertise

-Ensuring professional follow-up
+Ensuring professional follow-up-care

 Long-term support and monitoring success